AlexandraPosa/model-fingerprinting-attacks/README.md

 which is crucial in our interconnected world.

 Taking inspiration from two seminal research papers, namely:
- + 'DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models' [1] and
+ + 'DeepMarks: A Secure Fingerprinting Framework for Digital Rights Management of Deep Learning Models' [1]
- + 'DeepAttest: An End-to-End Attestation Framework for Deep Neural Networks' [2] ,
+ + 'DeepAttest: An End-to-End Attestation Framework for Deep Neural Networks' [2]

 this project's core aim is to seamlessly integrate a digital fingerprint into a wide residual network during the training process.
 The embedding process is achieved by applying a parameter regularizer to the specific convolutional layer.